-The state used a number of strategies for stakeholder input to the SSIP, in addition to the stakeholder input the state used to develop the Part B Annual Performance Report (APR).
-Overall input to the APR included review of historical data, baselines, and previous targets, including the SiMr.
-Informational materials were created for each indicator containing the measurement and calculation, data source, state context related to the indicator data, historical data performance against targets, and options for future targets.
-Stakeholder groups included the Area Education Agencies (AEA) special education directors, lowa Department of Education (Department) special education staff and lowa's Special Education Advisory Panel (SEAP).
+The state had a number of opportunities throughout the year for stakeholder input on updates and revisions to State targets, as needed, as well as input on the progress of the SSIP.
+Overall input to the APR includes a review of historical data, baselines, and previous targets, including the SiMr, and updated data.
+Discussions occur over time regarding the current state of data, whether outcomes are meeting targets, and what activities may contribute to decreases or increases in results.
+Stakeholder groups included the Area Education Agencies (AEA) special education directors, Iowa Department of Education (Department) special education staff and Iowa's Special Education Advisory Panel (SEAP).

 SEAP is the ultimate mechanism for stakeholder recommendations on targets in the SPP, including revisions.
-SEAP meets seven times a year and has organized those meetings so that discussion regarding indicators occurs throughout the year.
-IDE staff with responsibility for specific indicators work with organized those meetings so that discussion regarding indicators occurs throughout the year.
+SEAP meets six times a year and has organized those meetings so that discussion regarding indicators occurs throughout the year.
 IDE staff with responsibility for specific indicators work with relevant stakeholders to develop, implement and refine improvement activities.
 Depending on the indicator, these groups meet monthly or quarterly.
 Input and feedback from the stakeholders implementing improvement activities is shared by the State to SEAP for final consideration.
 Members of SEAP representation includes: parents, individuals with disabilities, general and special education teachers, local administrators and building leaders, AEA consultants and administrators, lowa Vocational Rehabilitation counselors and administrators, State juvenile and adult corrections state agency, institutes of Higher Education and other state and community organizations.